bitforce/Pruner/README.md

 you are under.
 Running `man clean` will also bring up useful information about the command.

-**Testing has been done on BSD & Darwin environments; however, the command is intended to work across Linux platforms**
+**Testing has only been done on BSD & Darwin environments; however, the command is intended to work across Linux platforms**

 License